mikezuff/spf13-vim/README.markdown

             |_|

 spf13-vim is a distribution of vim plugins and resources for Vim, Gvim and [MacVim].

-*This fork is customized to have a reduced plugin set with customization for development in C, Go, and Erlang.*

 It is a good starting point for anyone intending to use VIM for development running equally well on Windows, Linux, \*nix and Mac.